A11v1r15/Alivent_messenger/README.md

 # Note:

-* Current version is compatible with 24w09a and up if you disable Lore Drops
+* Current version is compatible with 24w09a and up but Lore Drops will not work

 # Aliven't messages send to everyone in the server/world: